Part 1 of 2: When “Efficiency” isn’t Efficient

 These are often looking at tasks completed but fail to consider overall task quality until it’s dropped below healthy thresholds.

 A lot of your teams feel this deeply and innately in their bones, and this is one reason that they push back.
-But this is also backed up by research on electronic monitoring and performance monitoring, as it shows consistent downsides.
+This resistance is backed up by research on electronic monitoring and performance monitoring, and it shows consistent downsides.
 Meta-analytic evidence finds electronic monitoring is associated with higher stress and lower job satisfaction and doesn’t reliably improve performance, especially when paired with targets and feedback pressure (4).

-And if you want to talk about what’s happening in modern knowledge work before we even add the “document every minute” layer, Microsoft’s analysis of digital work patterns describes employees being interrupted frequently during core hours by meetings, email, and chat.
-All of these interruptions come together to make deep work and quality thinking harder to sustain (5).
+And if you want to talk about what’s happening in modern knowledge work before we even add the “document every minute” layer, Microsoft’s analysis of digital work patterns describes employees being interrupted frequently during core hours, making deep work and quality thinking harder to sustain (5).

 The Takeaway